-Housing & Utilities Resources
+Housing and Utilities Resources

 - Byrd Barr Place Rental Assistance – Byrd Barr Place helps renters avoid eviction with temporary rental assistance and connections to housing resources.

-- City of Bellevue Rental Assistance – To apply for funding, leave a message between 12:01am-11:59pm on Mondays, Wednesdays, and Fridays only on this dedicated hotline 206.694.6780.
+- City of Bellevue Rental Assistance – To apply for funding, leave a message between 12:01am-11:59pm on Wednesdays only on this dedicated hotline 206.694.6780.
 Counselors will call you back to screen for eligibility.
 Bellevue residents may can still call 2-1-1 to be screened for rental assistance and get information on other rental assistance resources in the community.
 (Please note: We review messages in random order to be as fair as possible for people whose schedules only allow them to leave messages at certain times.
 Depending on the call volume, we may not be able to get back to everyone; please allow one week after your initial call before you leave another message, and thank you for your patience!)